adi-g15/Ludo-The_Game/README.md

 And, in case you want to be a contributer here, and work on it together, do ask.

-Do sugggest any other feature you would like, i do claim the codebase to be quite modular, and easily customisable.
+Do sugggest any other feature you would like, i do claim the codebase to be quite modular, and easily customisable (It was what i used to think earlier, it IS modular enough to understand, i am not modifying it now, so as to keep it more original when i made it).

-## Future Plans -

-Currently, I am learning more of the 'web thing' ;D, and I have completed ALL i wanted in this initially, so lesser chance i will work much on it, but as i say, if you ask of something in it, I do consider.

-* Creating a _web version_ of this, probably using Angular
-* Have an API endpoint, that connects the web version, the cli version, and the GUI.
-(API basically done, will be customised, when i go for the web version)
-* Add more sensible cheatCodes

 > Thanks ! :D